Skip to content

 Appropriate Vaccine Usage

-This is the percent of residents that were administered the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percent of residents who received the pneumonia and flu vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Central Valley Post Acute, 8.26% Percentage of Patients
+In Central Valley Post Acute, 16.54% of Patients

 Ability to Keep Residents Mobile